-What Are Medical Liens and How Do They Affect My North Carolina Car Accident Case?
+What Are Medical Liens in a North Carolina Car Accident Case?

 Medical bills after a car accident can be expensive… and overwhelming.
 In many cases, a medical provider will place a “medical lien” on your account, claiming repayment for their services out of any potential settlement or verdict.
 It can be confusing.
 Many of our clients ask us, “What is a medical lien in a car accident case?”